THE HEART OF THE CHRISTIAN ERROR

 What could Paul mean by “live a life worthy of the calling you have received”?
 First of all, what is that calling?
 The calling is to be a saint.

+What is a saint?
+By definition, a saint is a “holy one.”
 What is a holy one?
 A holy one is a person who has offered his or her body as a living sacrifice to God to be used for His purposes.

 What would be the nature of a life not worthy of the calling we have received?
-It would be a life not befitting a saint, a life that ignores the commandments of Christ and His Apostles.
+It would be a life not befitting a saint, a life that ignores the commandments of Christ and His apostles.

 What would be the result of living a life not worthy of our calling as a saint?
 According to the words of Christ and Paul, the person would inherit corruption and be thrown into outer darkness when the Lord returns, for Christ is going to give to each one of us precisely as our work has been.
 This is what the Bible teaches.